kiluazen/my_micrograd/README.md

 3. **Transformer**: The "shakespeare_transformer.ipynb" notebook implements a transformer model trained on concatenated Shakespearean works.
 It includes classes for Multi-Head Attention, Position Embeddings, and other components, built on top of the previously mentioned code.

+4. **spiral.ipynb**: The "spiral.ipynb" notebook contains code for training a model on a spiral dataset.
+The code involves data preprocessing, loss computation, and gradient descent optimization.
+The notebook visualizes the decision boundary of the trained model.

 ## Usage

 Using this repository is straightforward.
 Simply read the code and run the cells in the Jupyter Notebooks.
 Each notebook is designed to be self-explanatory, allowing you to explore the code, experiment with the models, and gain a deeper understanding of NLP concepts.